Congressional and Legislative

-Before circulating, initiative petitions for constitutional amendments must be submitted to the Secretary of State no earlier than September 1 of the year before the year in which the election is to be held (September 1, 2019).
-The signed initiative petition must be filed with the appropriate county officials for certification no later than 15 days following the primary election (June 24, 2020; extended to August 5, 2020 as a result of a court ruling).
-The final filing must be made 90 days prior to the election in which the petition is to appear on the ballot (August 5, 2020).
-Initiative petitions for statutory amendments must be submitted to county officials no later than 15 days following the general election (November 13, 2018), and the final filing must be made 30 days prior to the convening of the next regular session of the legislature (January 5, 2019).
-Initial referendum petition filings must be made to the Secretary of State not earlier than August 1 of the year before the year in which the election will be held (August 1, 2019), and signed petitions must be filed with the appropriate county officials no later than 15 days after the primary election (June 24, 2020; extended to August 5, 2020 as a result of a court ruling).
+Before circulating, initiative petitions for constitutional amendments must be submitted to the Secretary of State no earlier than September 1 of the year before the year in which the election is to be held (September 1, 2021).
+The signed initiative petition must be filed with the appropriate county officials for certification no later than 15 days following the primary election (June 29, 2022).
+The final filing must be made 90 days prior to the election in which the petition is to appear on the ballot (August 10, 2022).
+Initiative petitions for statutory amendments must be submitted to county officials no later than 15 days following the general election (November 23, 2022), and the final filing must be made 30 days prior to the convening of the next regular session of the legislature (January 7, 2023, moved to January 6, 2022 due to non-business day).
+Initial referendum petition filings must be made to the Secretary of State not earlier than August 1 of the year before the year in which the election will be held (August 1, 2021), and signed petitions must be filed with the appropriate county officials no later than 15 days after the primary election (June 29, 2022).

 There is no stated circulation period for initiative petitions.